its-edalo/slay-the-jokers/INSTALL.md

 **Done!**

-You should now see the cards' positions on your stream overlay when you enable the extension on your Twitch channel ([here](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347)).
+You should now see the cards' positions on your stream overlay when you enable the extension on your Twitch channel ([here](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347)), after you refresh the browser tab.
 Enjoy streaming!

 **Note**: When you start up the game you may occasionally see messages about `uvx` installing packages again, which can cause a slight delay (a few seconds) before the extension starts uploading.
 This is unintended and will be fixed in a future update - `uvx` seems to be clearing its cache more than expected.